mantidproject/mantid/docs/source/algorithms/ILLD7YIGCalibration-v1.rst

 .. testoutput:: ILLD7YIGCalibrationIntermediateExample

-   The output calibrated wavelength is: 4.86
+   The calibrated wavelength is: 4.86
    The bank2 gradient is: 0.992
    The bank3 gradient is: 1.004
    The bank4 gradient is: 0.997